 You must always have your driver license with you when you drive.
 Show it to any police officer who asks to see it.
 If you are in a collision, you must show it to the other driver(s) involved (refer to the “Involved in a Collision” section).

 When you move, you must give the DMV your new address within 10 days.
 There is no fee to change your address.
 You may notify the DMV of your address change for your driver license, identification card, and vehicle(s) online at www.dmv.ca.gov.
 You may also download a Change of Address (DMV 14) form and mail it to the address on the form, or call the DMV at 1-800-777-0133, and request a DMV 14 form be mailed to you.

-A new driver license is not issued when you change your address.
-A space is provided on the back of your driver license or identification card to record your new address.
+A new driver license or identification card is not issued when you change your address.

 Reminder: The U.S. Postal Service forwards some DMV correspondence; however, it is your responsibility to ensure the DMV has your correct mailing address on record.